GuckTubeYT/HelpUI/README.md

 # HelpUI
-A Plugin for PocketMine, for a help ui
+A Plugin for PocketMine, that a help ui add c: